The Double-Copy Root of Hawking Thermality: Analysis and Interpretation

 Equation~\eqref{eq:main_result} reveals a competition between dynamics and the available phase space in shaping the radiation. \begin{itemize} \item The \textbf{dynamical factor} is thermal, arising from the universal resummation of soft radiation from a $1/r$ potential.
 It exponentially suppresses the emission of particles with large color charge ($\lambda \gg 1/C$). \item The \textbf{phase space factor} is the Wigner semicircle, the spectral density of color charge.
 It is maximal at the origin and exhibits algebraic (square--root) suppression toward the boundary ($\lambda \to R$). \end{itemize} The observable spectrum's shape depends on the dimensionless ratio $C/R$.
 For weak coupling ($C \ll R$), the spectrum traces the Wigner semicircle.
 For strong coupling ($C \gg R$), the thermal factor dominates, producing a Planck-like spectrum truncated by the phase space boundary at $\lambda = R$, as shown in Fig.~\ref{fig:spectrum}.
 We emphasize that strong coupling in the eikonal context refers to the semi-classical regime of a large eikonal phase where $C\lambda \gg 1$, not a breakdown of perturbation theory; the soft series is already resummed (c.f.~ WKB).

-While we have adopted the Wigner semicircle as a well-motivated model\footnote{The Wigner semicircle nicely reflects the universal eigenvalue density of random Hermitian matrices with SU($N_c$) symmetry and captures the expected large-$N_c$ distribution of color eigenvalues independent of microscopic details. } for the kinematic phase space, we should emphasize that the emergence of thermality does not depend on this specific choice.
+While we have adopted the Wigner semicircle as a well-motivated model~\footnote{The Wigner semicircle nicely reflects the universal eigenvalue density of random Hermitian matrices with SU($N_c$) symmetry and captures the expected large-$N_c$ distribution of color eigenvalues independent of microscopic details. } for the kinematic phase space, we should emphasize that the emergence of thermality does not depend on this specific choice.
 Rather, the thermal behavior arises from the separate dynamical factor, which we derived from first principles.
-The thermal dynamics thus stands in opposition to the density of states, independent of its precise form.
-This opposition --- where the strong exponential suppression from the dynamics overwhelms the gentler algebraic fall off of the phase space --- is a key physical prediction of the non-abelian root.
+The thermal dynamics arising from the double-copy thus stands in opposition to the density of states, independent of its precise form.
+This opposition --- where the strong exponential suppression from the dynamics overwhelms the gentler algebraic fall off of the phase space --- in the large Q regime is a novel physical prediction of the non-abelian root.
+The phase-space dominated regime ($C\ll R$) simply corresponds to the perturbative limit, $\chi\ll 1$, where thermal suppression is negligible.
+The duality holds in both limits, but the specific feature of color thermal dominance is the signature that the gauge theory has entered the non-perturbative regime dual to a semi-classical black hole.